 Exclusive Magazine recently sat down with Steve Lukather and discussed the exciting new album, his children, his personal demons, his thoughts on a Toto reunion, and, of course, ...
 Penguins!

-And does this new album feature that infamous one 'lost note,' perhaps?
-"In the Middle section of 'Don't say its Over" there are many 'adult chords" NOT found in everyday pedestrian rock music.
+And does this new album feature that infamous one lost note, perhaps?
+"In the Middle section of Dont Say Its Over there are many adult chords NOT found in everyday pedestrian rock music.
 I tried to do this and I found a few changes and notes not found in pop music, I think so anyway.
-I didn't re-invent the wheel, I sort of took more chances."
+I did not re-invent the wheel, I sort of took more chances.

-You've freely admitted that you've led an amazing life and a colorful career, so what has been one of your stand out highlights?
+You have freely admitted that you have led an amazing life and a colorful career, so what has been one of your stand out highlights?
 One that, in those quiet moments of reflection, still to this day makes you smile and feel proud?
-"Honestly TOO many to write here I am writing my own book and I will go into details there.
-I mean how do you take 35 years and put it into a paragraph or even a book?"
+Honestly, TOO many to write here I am writing my own book and I will go into details there.
+I mean how do you take 35 years and put it into a paragraph or even a book?

-Trolling around the internet, it seems that your 'vibrato is very pronounced and your exaggerated wide bends are instantly recognizable'!
+Just doublechecking ... ok, trolling around the internet, it seems that your vibrato is very pronounced and your exaggerated wide bends are instantly recognizable!
 My God, it all sounds very sexual to us!!
-"That's funny.
-You guys kill me, lol!"
+That Is funny.
+You guys kill me, lol!